 First, to clarify, I taught 7th grade reading when this happened.
 Fairly early in the year – definitely before winter break – the school social worker asked me for a meeting.
 When I got to her office, our principal was also there, so, of course, I was immediately nervous, thinking I was about to be disciplined for something or possibly even let go.
 As it turned out, they wanted to gently and privately let me know that a female student in one of my classes had gone to the school social worker and told her that three boys in that class were making sexual gestures behind my back during my class and that it had been going on for a while.
 For starters, it’s just wildly embarrassing to have 12- and 13-year-old students doing that to you, but I was also deeply embarrassed because I didn’t catch them myself.
 I never once saw any of them doing these things.

 And then, the absolute worst part was that even though the social worker and principal told me they’d support me in addressing that class…I didn’t do it.
-I am so ashamed of myself for that to this day, because I continued to struggle with classroom management in that classroom literally until the last days of school.
+I am so ashamed of myself for that to this day, because I continued to struggle with classroom management with that class literally until the last days of school.
 Those three boys were suspended, and all of them had different reactions.
 One of them hated me for the rest of the year, as if it was my fault that he did what he did and then that he got suspended for it.
 One of them apologized to me, along with his mother, who was crying she was so mortified.
-I had to work fairly closely with him as best I could, because he had (I think) unidentified learning disabilities and really struggled, but also didn’t care about school.
+I had to work fairly closely with him as best I could, because he had (I think) unidentified learning disabilities and really struggled, but he also didn’t care about school.
 The third alarmed me most of all, because he just looked several years older than he really was.
 I don’t think he or his mother ever apologized to me, and I trusted him the least.
-For the first couple of weeks after they came back to school, an administrator sat in my classroom while I taught that class, and I was super careful to walk around the perimeter of the room where I could have my eyes on the class for the rest of the year.
+For the first couple of weeks after they came back to school, an administrator sat in my classroom while I taught that class, and from that point forward, I was super careful to walk around the perimeter of the room where I could have my eyes on the class.

 But, ultimately, I think my cowardice in not addressing the class while the boys were suspended was my downfall in terms of…classroom management, anxiety, mild panic attacks, and general success at that school.
 Maybe, if I’d had the courage to address the class about how I felt about the incident, the rest of the year would have gone more smoothly.
 Maybe I wouldn’t have been so anxious by the end of the school year that I was having mild panic attacks on Sundays over the thought of going into work on Mondays.
 Maybe I’d still be teaching today.